MaDrCloudDev/MaDrCloudDev/README.md

 <h2 align="center" id="full-stack-cloud-developer"><a href="https://MatthewDrish.com">Calling Card</a></h2>
 <h3 align="center">Full-Stack Web Developer</h3>

 [My portfolio's integrated weather app isn't returning accurate results for the forecast.
-I'm trying out the National Weather Services API to if it's a better fit](https://borrowtheweather.madr.io).
-I'll see if I'm allowed to make it into a consumable API.
+I'm trying out the National Weather Services API to see if it's a better fit](https://borrowtheweather.madr.io).
+I'll look into if I'm allowed to turn it into a consumable API.

 <p align="center">
     <a target="_blank" href="https://matthewdrish.com" alt="Link to matthewdrish.com">